ali92hm/iso-rank/README.md

 ##### Broadcast method

 In the second parallelization method each worker node reads in all the graphs.
-The master node then assigns each worker node indices indicating which subset of the graphs to run isorank on.
+The master node then assigns each worker node indices indicating which subset of the graphs to run IsoRank on.

 After benchmarking both parallelization methods we have come to the conclusion that the second method is faster than the first method.